Dimitrije Ljubavić: Reformation: Lutherans and Serbs

-The spreading of the Reformation in Europe during the 16th century did not avoid the territory of Transylvania, Wallachia, and Moldavia (now all three part of Romania).
+The spreading of the Reformation in Europe during the 16th century did not avoid the territory of Transylvania, Wallachia, and Moldavia (now all three parts of Romania).
 Reformation ideas arrived in Wallachia from Hungary, Germany, Venice, Carniola, and Carinthia.
-German noblemen, clerks and military officers also played an important role in spreading the ideas of the Reformation at the grassroots level.
+German noblemen, clerks, and military officers also played an important role in spreading the ideas of the Reformation at the grassroots level.
 Wallachia was in a very difficult situation in the 16th century.
-Most of the provinces were under Turkish occupation and all efforts were focused on defending the country.
-As a result, the Turks played a role in allowing the changes of the Reformation to take hold in most parts of Transylvania, including Brasov and Târgoviște.
+Most of the provinces were under Turkish occupation, and all efforts were focused on defending the country.
+As a result, the Turks played a role in allowing the changes of the Reformation to take hold in most parts of Transylvania, including Brașov and Târgoviște.
 In spite of a large number of renowned Protestant intellectuals who came from other lands, Protestantism did not have a profound impact on the people in Wallachia, only for that moment in time.

-It would seem that the reform movement as understood by Dimitrije Ljubavić and his contemporaries was in the broadest sense—catholic/universal—a trend happening in Western and now Eastern Europe.
+It would seem that the reform movement, as understood by Dimitrije Ljubavić and his contemporaries, was in the broadest sense—catholic/universal—a trend happening in Western and now Eastern Europe.
 His relations with the Protestant group of Urach, led by Hans von Ungnad, in 1561, for a possible printing of Protestant books in Church Slavonic (Serbian recension) may constitute a partial chapter because it is an aborted business, but whose importance for the history of the reforms among the Serbs and Romanians is nevertheless indisputable.

 Well-aware that the newly established South Slavic Bible Institute needed the collaboration of some Orthodox in the translation of Protestant literature, Primož Trubar and Stjepan Konzul Istranin engaged Matija Popović and Jovan Maleševac for some time in Urach.
 But they were very disappointed when the plan to bring to Tübingen Dimitrije Ljubavić could not be realized.
 Possibly for the same reasons that his countryman Matthias Flacius was prevented from joining the press at Urach, near Tübingen.